cscarv/le-carnet/README.md

 ## 1. Introduction

-**LeCarnet** is a text dataset of **2 million** children's stories in **french** using very simple vocabulary, inspired by the English TinyStories dataset.
+**LeCarnet** is a text dataset of **2 million** children's stories in **French** using very simple vocabulary, inspired by the TinyStories dataset.
-The purpose of this work is to provide a reliable, high-quality resource for training and evaluating small language models (SLMs).
+The purpose of this work is to provide a reliable, high-quality resource for training and evaluating small language models (SLMs) in French.
 It is aimed at educational and experimental use.
-This repository contains the data generation pipeline, as well as the training, evaluation, and inference code that we used.
+This repository contains a **minimalist** code for data generation, training, evaluation, and inference.

 This dataset was created by synthetically generating French short stories using [Mistral-Large-Instruct-2411](https://huggingface.co/mistralai/Mistral-Large-Instruct-2411).